LeonardLeroy/Fallout-Terminal-Configuration/README.md

    echo ""
     ```

-4. These `echo` commands will print the Vault Boy ASCII art line by line and these `sleep` commands will add an effect of progressive rendering, making the drawing appear gradually, as if being typed out in real time.
-The "\e[32m" part ensures that the text will be in green, which is a prominent color in the Fallout theme.
+4. These `echo` commands will print the Vault Boy ASCII art line by line and these `sleep` commands will add an effect of progressive rendering, making the drawing appear gradually.

-5. If you want to be more realistic, you can add details such as the company name, copyright dates, and ownership statement at the beginning of the display:
+5. If you want to be more realistic, you can add details such as the company name, copyright dates, and ownership statement just after the display of Vault-boy:
     ```bash
     sleep 1
     echo "                                         ROBCO INDUSTRIES UNIFIED OPERATING SYSTEM"